Islc12/Islc12/README.md

 # Welcome to My GitHub

-I'm **Rich aka Islc12** — a U.S. Marine Corps combat veteran (OEF 2011) turned System Administrator, passionate about network security, low-level systems programming, and building practical tools for red teams.
+I'm **Rich aka Islc12** — a U.S. Marine Corps combat veteran (OEF 2011) turned System Administrator, passionate about network security, low-level systems programming, and building practical tools for professionals.

 I started my journey earning my first degree in **Cybersecurity (AAS)**, now pursuing a **B.S. in Computer Science**.
 I'm working towards a specialization in security-oriented software development, with interest in embedded devices and systems, using **Python**, **Java** & **C**.
-Professionally, I'm a **System Administrator** for a public sector IT department, where I automate system tasks and maintain both Linux and Windows infrastructure.
+Professionally, I'm currently a **System Administrator** for a public sector IT department, where I automate system tasks and maintain both Linux and Windows infrastructure across multiple sites.

 ---